Skip to content

 Candidates must apply to the regular J.D. program via the Law School Admission Council (LSAC) and must participate in the Credential Assembly Service (CAS).
 When we receive and process your application, HLS will request your CAS report, which includes your LSAT score(s), academic transcripts, LSAT writing sample(s), and letters of recommendation.

-Applicants who elect to take the GRE (instead of or in addition to the LSAT) must instruct the Educational Testing Service (ETS) to send HLS all GRE test scores from the preceding five-year period.
+Applicants who elect to take the GRE (instead of the LSAT) must instruct the Educational Testing Service (ETS) to send HLS all GRE test scores from the preceding five-year period.
 Applicants who have taken the GRE can log into their ETS account and select Harvard Law School as a recipient of GRE results using the school code: 2135.

 • When should I take either the LSAT or GRE?

 We strongly recommend that you sit for your standardized test well in advance of the application deadline.
-To be considered for fall enrollment, you must take either the LSAT or GRE no later than the February administrations of these tests.
+To be considered for fall enrollment, you must take either the LSAT or GRE no later than February 1 to ensure that scores are available by the application deadline.

-The LSAT is administered multiple times per year.
-Please visit the Law School Admission Council website for more information.
+Please visit the Law School Admission Council website for more information regarding the LSAT.

 Please note, we are not able to hold a decision on your application for any additional test scores.
-Applications will be considered complete once we have received at least one score from the exam(s) indicated in your HLS application, and we have processed your complete CAS report with all requisite materials.
-Your application will only be eligible for review once it is deemed complete.
+Applications will be considered complete once we have received at least one score and will proceed to be reviewed.

 If your completed application has been submitted and remains under consideration, you are welcome to send additional materials (including test scores).
 They will be added to your file and included in the review process.
 However, additional test scores cannot be considered once a final decision has been rendered on an application.